-NCCRS (The National College Credit Recommendation Service) is a third party credit evaluator that evaluates all types of learning that happens outside of a college.
-While there are almost 1,500 colleges that “may consider” NCCRS evaluated courses for college credit, only when a company has a formal written partnership with a college should this credit be considered guaranteed to transfer.
-Unlike ACE/Credly, there is no NCCRS transcript or holding place to set your credit, so verification will come directly from the course provider.
+The National College Credit Recommendation Service (NCCRS) is a third party credit evaluator that evaluates learning that occurs outside of a college.
+Only when a provider has a partnership with a college should this college credit be considered transferable.
+Unlike ACE/Credly, NCCRS college credit is held directly with the provider.
 HS4CC List of NCCRS Partners

 Currently, these classes are for ages 18+ only